DataStax-Examples/how-to-create-an-example/README.md

    5. Submit it here https://forms.gle/iqxydtgSKjBrL1Z86
    6. After you have submitted your example you will be contacted by a designated representative which will help guide your submission through the [Review Process](./docs/REVIEW_PROCESS.md).
    7. After the submission has been approved it will be published.

+## Updating an Example

+All DataStax examples are updated based on a pull requests.
+Email xxx@datastax.com with the example being updated, the PR number, and a brief description of the changes.
+A reviewer will then be assigned to review your change and merge it into the `master` branch.